arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can a Bankruptcy be Expunged in Arkansas?

-No, a bankruptcy cannot be expunged in Arkansas.
+No, bankruptcy records typically cannot be expunged in Arkansas.
 This is to protect the public right of access to such records.
 However, 44 USC Section 3303 ensures that bankruptcy records older than 15 years in storage are destroyed.
 This destruction law practically applies to bankruptcy records filed earlier than 1996.

-While bankruptcy records cannot be expunged, they can be sealed by court order.
+While bankruptcy records are generally not expungeable, they may be sealed by court order.
 For a good cause, a bankruptcy judge may approve a motion under seal.
 This rule may be reversed or reinforced by the United State District Court on creditors’ appeal.

 On a related note, chapter 7 bankruptcy filing stays on credit reports for ten years while chapter 13 filing remains on credit reports for seven years.